Root-Cause-Mapping-Working-Group/RCM-WG/README.md

 2. Determine the feasibility of accurate, decentralized root cause mapping – (Objective 1) Identify the capabilities, processes, and information needed to make root cause mapping easier

-The RCM also established communication methods, began recruiting additional members (e.g., NVIDIA, Dell), and is close to finalizing a charter.
-Members also began sharing what they are currently doing to fill gaps in the existing CWE structure to make it more adoptable.
+The RCM has also established communication channels, began recruiting additional members, and is close to finalizing a charter.
+Initial members have begun sharing what they are currently doing to fill gaps in the existing CWE structure to make it more adoptable.